kalisio/geokoder/README.md

   - `distance` the maximum distance of items to be included in the response (useful for nearby location query not much for point in polygon query)
   - `limit`: limit the number of results in the response.
 If not provided in the query it'll use the value defined in the `paginate.default.reverse` config key.
 It's also capped using the `paginate.max.reverse` value.

 The query returns the list of matching features, as an array.
+Each feature is given a relevance score, and the returned array is sorted based on this value.
 The service also add to each feature and additional `geokoder` object containing the following fields:
   - `source` specifies in which source this feature was found
   - `distance` indicates the distance between the query location and the feature (currently only computed when the feature is a point).
   - `score` is the computed relevance score.
 This score is included in the `[0, 1]` range, with `1.0` being the most relevant result.
 The score computation is based on the feature distance to the query location.